Retired Detective Kenny Driscoll

 As well, I bought him the 4th issue badges with his numbers #3232 Officer and #550 Detective.

-Ken was doing some investigations in the city that bled over into the county so he gave the info to a friend that was a county officer.
-His friend was handing the info in as if he found it on his own until he was called into his Captain's Office and asked questions he couldn't answer.
-Then he came clean and told them he had gotten the info from Ken, Ken was called to the precinct where he met with the Captain and shared all his info, later some detectives came to the house and with Ken's info made several arrests.
-A year later in 1989, Ken received this award with a commendation ribbon.
+Ken was doing some investigations in the city that bled over into the county, he gave the info to a friend that was a new county officer.
+His friend was passing the info in as if he found it on his own.
+He did this until he was called into his Captain's Office and asked questions that he couldn't answer.
+Then he came clean and told them he had gotten the info from Ken, Ken's friend called the house and aske if ken could meet him at precinct 12 where he met with the Captain and shared all his info, later some Detectives came to the house and with Ken's info they were able to make several arrests.
+A year later in 1989, Ken received this award with a commendation ribbon, his Lieutenant gave ken the award during roll call in his district.
+There was a little trouble, Ken was young, and before he was able to get back to his seat, the same Lieutenant gigged Ken over a joke he had played on a fellow officer.
+This didn't sit well with the older veteran officers, and they made it clear, They told the lieutenant, when rewarding and officer's good work, give him time to feel good about it before busting their ass over some BS.
+A few weeks later the same Lieutenant called Ken up in roll call, and presented him a City ribbon for the work he had done to make the department look good by working with the county police while he was off duty.

 1995 - CISD Training.
 Ken joined this team because when he had his second shooting, a member of the same team came out to talk to him and told Ken Ken would have nightmares, feeling terrible for having shot and nearly killed a ma.
 Butt Ken felt great, so Ken went to see the doctor, why does he feel great when he should feel bad.
 The Doctor asked Ken why he feels good about the shooting and Ken said, because he kept the guy from shooting his partner, the hostage was injured, and the suspect lived.
 The Doctor told Ken that is perfectly healthy as long as it is for the reasons mentioned and not because you are keeping score, like the smell of blood, sound of a man crying or any one of a million other odd reasons one could reacting to a shooting.
 But Ken's was normal, it is OK to be proud of saving a friend, Ken felt so strongly about the misinformation and the damage it could have done, that he joined the team, I remember him coming home from the interview, they asked a question that at first he had gotten wrong, but when he explained his answer, they re-evaluated the possible answers and Ken was excepted into the group.
 The questions, If you are debriefing an officer that had just been involved in a shooting, and he opens up to you, as the officer talks more he starts bringing up emotions within you, what do you do?
 Ken said he would finish the interview, then seek another member of the group to talk o about the feeling he might be having.
 The correct answer was, he should excuse himself, and send in another member of the team.
 Ken said, personally, he would like to finish the session, and seek help if he needs it, because, he would hate to be in the middle of talking to someone, someone that just shot someone, someone that is terrified they might lose their job, they don't know if they were right or wrong, and they are second-guessing themselves, they start to talk to the guy that came to listen and to help, all the while wondering if they will be OK, then out of the blue, the officer that came to help, is sickened by what he or she is hearing, Ken said he refused to walk out on a fellow officer that needs his help, He would help then, and be there for them no matter how often they need him, and when he feels it is getting to be too much, he will seek counseling on his own for his problems.